 Summarize advertising efforts.
 Include details such as messages, creative developed, and outreach media used.
 The detailed advertising report may be included as an attachment.
 If advertising is being done by participation in a countywide or regional program, refer to the separate countywide or regional Annual Report.

-The following separate report developed by BASMAA summarizes the activities of the Regional Youth Litter Campaign
+See Section 7, Public Information and Outreach, of the SMCWPPP FY 14-15 Annual Report.
+In addition, the following separate report developed by BASMAA summarizes the activities of the Regional Youth Litter Campaign

 • BASMAA Be the Street Campaign Report